A B C D E F I L M O P R S Z

 Encumbrance (top)

-or mortgage, or other claim registered against the title to
+A judgment, lien or mortgage, or other claim registered against the title to land.

 Equity (top)

-the value of the property and the amount owing (if any) on the
+The difference between the value of the property and the amount owing (if any) on the mortgage.

 Easement (top)